 Travis improved focus, anxiety disorder, OCD, depression, psoriasis, and blood sugar on the carnivore diet

-Travis is in Calgary, Canada, and was born with coarctation of the aorta, also nearly three months premature.
-He says there were “lots of complications because of that.”
-Travis explains, “I’ve had eight heart operations, and two gastrointestinal because my aorta was actually plumbed to my stomach artery.
-Because that got infected… it was a very complex issue that had to be corrected.”
+Travis explains, “I’ve had eight heart operations and two gastrointestinal because my aorta was actually plumbed to my stomach artery.
+Because that got infected, it was a very complex issue that had to be corrected.”

 Travis also didn’t have any femoral arteries in his legs, so “I was definitely not able to do a lot of physical activities.”
 Growing up, he experienced muscle fatigue and other symptoms due to poor circulation.
-Travis says, “I had a lot of migraines, almost daily, and my mom was always pulling me out of school because I had a headache.”
+Travis says, “I had a lot of migraines almost daily, and my mom was always pulling me out of school because I had a headache.”
 He also had high blood pressure due to his arterial malformations.

 The years of antibiotics and worry about health took a toll, and Travis says, “I started to have severe mental health issues, with OCD, anxiety, and depression.
 Skin disorders, like eczema and psoriasis.”